SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/advanced/async_jobs.md

 ## Julia tasks

 Practical applications of quantum computing typically involve both classical and quantum computation.
 A quantum processor is indeed a hardware accelerator in this paradigm.
-In such scenarios, it might take sometime for the quantum computer to run the circuit that was submitted to it.
+In such scenarios, it might take some time for the quantum computer to run the circuit that was submitted to it.

-In many cases it is desirable to be able to continue with some classical computation while the program waits for the quantum hardware to complete its task.
+In many cases, it is desirable to be able to continue with some classical computation while the program waits for the quantum hardware to complete its task.
 This is an example of asynchronous programming.
-We recommend you consult with [Julia's page on asynchronous programming](https://docs.julialang.org/en/v1/manual/asynchronous-programming/) if you are unfamiliar with this concept.
+We recommend you consult [Julia's page on asynchronous programming](https://docs.julialang.org/en/v1/manual/asynchronous-programming/) if you are unfamiliar with this concept.

 In `Snowflake`, communicating with a quantum processor will [yield](https://docs.julialang.org/en/v1/base/parallel/#Base.yield) execution every time it waits for a response from the quantum computer.
 This gives you the opportunity to perform work while the quantum computer is running your job.